9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 China Taiping i-Secure II

-With a multiplier factor of 1X to 4X, the only plan in the market gives you the option to extend your multiplier until the end of the policy term (99 years old).
+On the other hand of the spectrum, you have China Taiping’s i-Secure.
+With a multiplier factor of 1X to 4X, it is the only plan in the market that gives you the option to extend your multiplier until the end of the policy term (99 years old).

 If you choose not to do so, your multiplier will end at your selected age of either 71 or 86.

+While ideally, your protection coverage needs would reduce as you get older, not everyone’s circumstances are the same.
 If you’re worried that you might still need high coverage in your later years, this plan gives you added assurance with its multiplier extender.

-At most, if you do not require additional coverage, you can always terminate the feature.
+At most, if you end up not requiring additional coverage, you can always terminate the feature.
+It’s better than having your multiplier expire when you need the high protection coverage the most.

-Cheapest Whole Life Insurance Plan in Singapore
+Cheapest Whole Life Insurance Plan

 ntuc income logo

-NTUC Income Star Secure Pro
+NTUC Income Star Secure

 The table above is an absolute mess – I know.
 But it’s a super detailed comparison across all the whole life insurance plans in Singapore.